SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification

-To address the issue of class imbalance between positive and negative samples in the model, this study designs a Weighted Binary Cross-Entropy Loss Function with Reduced Regative Samples (RLF), as shown in the following formula:
+To address the issue of class imbalance between positive and negative samples, this study designs a Weighted Binary Cross-Entropy Loss Function with Reduced Regative Samples (RLF):

-where \( n_d \) is the number of drugs, \( n_t \) is the number of targets, \( |y^+| \) represents the number of positive samples, and \( |y^-| \) represents the number of negative samples. \( h_i^* \) represents the model’s predicted probability of interaction between drug \( i \) and target \( j \).
-This novel loss function is built upon the existing weighted cross-entropy loss function, with the introduction of an adjustable parameter $\varpi$, which effectively reduces the weights of negative samples while keeping the weights of positive samples unchanged.
+where \( |y^+| \) and \( |y^-| \) represent the number of positive samples and negative samples. \( h_{ij}^* \) represents the model’s predicted probability of interaction between drug \( i \) and target \( j \).
+This loss function is built upon the existing weighted cross-entropy loss function, with the introduction of an adjustable parameter $\varpi$, which effectively reduces the weights of negative samples while keeping the weights of positive samples unchanged.